skamalj/genai-code-assist/README.md

 - **Multi-line Comment Handling:** Supports multi-line comments with customizable start and end tokens.
 - **Provider and Model Overriding:** Users can specify a different AI provider or model by including `provider=` and `model=` in their comments.
 - **Include File Content in Queries:** Users can reference and include content from other files in their queries, useful for test cases creation ot code conversion or creating Readme -- See Ex. below.
+- **Explain and Review Code:**  Users can review the code in current active file or select a piece of code to get explanation.
 - **Bonus** This provides a pay-as-you-go option, rather than monthly payments for various copilots.

 ## Usage